ABOUT OUR WORK

 Jennifer Sunderland, Coordinator – Coordinator of whatever needs to be coordinated at Save the World’s Rivers, Jennifer draws on a diverse set of skills developed during her previous work as an anthropologist and middle-school science and English teacher.
 In addition to saving rivers, Jennifer works to restore her local foodshed by sustainably growing food for a small band of CSA farm members.
 During the off-season, she devotes many hours to exploring her local Poudre River and its watershed and has recently taken up fly-fishing as an excuse to spend more time in beautiful places.

-Rob Harding, Chair is a planetary health activist who cares deeply about protecting life on Earth, and doing so in a loving and intentional manner.
+Rob Harding, Chair is a conservation advocate striving to help protect life on Earth.
 His superpower is serving as a connector to help accelerate the pace of progress.
-A graduate of Santa Clara University with a B.S. in Accounting, Rob is committed to creating a more just and sustainable world with competence, conscience, and compassion.
-To that end, Rob serves on the board of The Rewilding Institute and as a trustee of the WILD Foundation.
+A graduate of Santa Clara University, Rob is committed to creating a more just and sustainable world with competence, conscience, and compassion.
+To that end, Rob serves on the board of Save The World’s Rivers and The Rewilding Institute, as the Sustainability Outreach Liaison for NumbersUSA, as a trustee of the WILD Foundation, and as a chapter director for the Center for the Advancement of the Steady State Economy (CASSE).

 Emily B. Hite, PhD, is a cultural anthropologist who is passionate about protecting human and water relationships.
 Her projects examine the justice and equity of decision-making processes that lie at the intersection of hydropower development, Indigenous rights, and climate governance.
 She works in Costa Rica and the United States, and has traveled extensively to learn about diverse cultures and ecosystems in order to inform more sustainable management solutions.
 Emily is a research affiliate of University of California Santa Barbara’s Environmental Justice & Climate Justice Hub, developed and leads a Climate Change Interest Group within the American Anthropological Association, and is Assistant Director of the Free-flowing Rivers Lab at Northern Arizona University.
 She received her undergraduate degree in Environmental Science from Drexel University and completed a Certificate in Marine Science while sailing in the Pacific with Sea Education Association.
 Emily earned a Master’s Degree in Environmental Studies from Florida International University and a PhD in Anthropology from the University of Colorado Boulder.